-• Annual debt service for the capital financing strategy.
+- Annual debt service for the capital financing strategy. - Annual problem-spot maintenance expenditures.

-6 Annual impact of the City's ystem operation and maintenance and permit compliance cost are excluded from this table.
+Annual impact of the City's system operation and maintenance and permit compliance cost are excluded from this table.

-- Annual problem-spot maintenance expenditures. - Contributions to cash reserves to fund future capital expenditures and maintain minimum yearend targets.
+• Contributions to cash reserves to fund future capital expenditures and maintain minimum year-end targets.